Emericdefay/OCR_P9/README.md

 ---

-<p align="center"> This projet is a first approach to django, proposed by OCR.
+<p align="center"> This projet is a first approach to Django, proposed by OpenClassRoom.
     <br>
 </p>